rugbyprof/2143-Object-Oriented-Programming/README.md

 - All students need a [Github](http://github.com) account
 - All programs need to be turned in and running to pass the course
 - General Assignment Rules:
   - Due dates and times are as listed on assignment and can change with prior notice to class, and always in your favor (aka more time).
   - Formatting of programs is important, and will be graded accordingly.
-- You name is required on ALL documents uploaded or turned in.
-A handwritten name is not acceptable.
+  - Your name is required on ALL documents uploaded or turned in.
+A handwritten name is not acceptable unless done in class.
   - For any assignment, you will create a folder and include all documents created by you within this folder for submission.
 This includes programs, input / output files, readme's, documentation, etc. This folder will subsequently be uploaded to Github in the repo you created for the course.
 - Attending class is one of the primary keys to doing well in this class.
 Students may be dropped for excessive absences.
 There is no distinction made between excused and unexcused.
 - Make-up exams are not given.
 If I see fit, then I will replace a missed exam with your final exam test grade (but this is optional to instructor based on circumstances, attendance, participation, etc.).
 - Late work will be accepted on a case by case basis.
 Late penalty is 15 points (out of 100) for initial lateness and 1 half a letter grade (5 points) for every class period until the total reduced is 50 (half credit).
 Extremely late work is totally at the instructors discretion on whether it will be accepted or not.
 - Programs containing syntax errors are unacceptable and will be returned without grading (your programs must work).
 - Periodically homework assignments will be taken up and graded.
 It is the student's responsibility to keep up with assignments and to ask questions over the assigned work, even if absent.
 All homework assignments are due at the specified time that may or may not be in conjunction with a class day.
 All assignments / homeworks will be uploaded via Github.

+## LLM (Large Language Models)

+**Caution Regarding the Use of Large Language Models (LLMs aka Chat Gpt and the like)**

+While Large Language Models (LLMs) like ChatGPT can be valuable tools for obtaining information and assistance, it is essential to use them responsibly.
+Relying heavily on LLMs for completing assignments or understanding course material may impede your own learning and critical thinking development.
+This course encourages active engagement with the content, independent problem-solving, and collaboration with peers and instructors.
+Please use LLMs as supplementary resources rather than substitutes for your own study and effort to ensure a meaningful and effective educational experience.

 ## Official Course and Department Policies